LLMs' Reshaping of People, Processes, Products, and Society in Software Development: A Comprehensive Exploration with Early Adopters: Methods

 \subsection{Participants and Demographics}

-We recruited 16 participants from tech meetup groups in the southeastern US, the researchers' personal contacts, and LinkedIn.
+We recruited 16 participants from technology meetup groups in the Southeastern United States, as well as through the researchers' personal contacts and LinkedIn.
 Snowball sampling was also employed, where participants invited individuals from their networks to join the study \cite{sadler_research_2010}.
 The target population for this study was professional software engineers and developers.
-Inclusion criteria required participants to have at least two months of experience using ChatGPT or a similar LLM-based chatbot for programming in their work.
+Inclusion criteria required participants to: (1) be employed as full-time professional software engineers or developers; (2) have begun using ChatGPT or similar LLM-based tools between November 2022 and April 2023 (qualifying them as early adopters); and (3) have at least two months of active experience using these tools for programming tasks in their professional work by the time of the interview.
 Initially, our call for participants attracted a number of graduate students.
 Although many had prior experience as developers or had worked in development roles at their universities, we determined that this group would not fully address our research questions.
 As a result, we revised our recruitment materials to focus specifically on full-time developers.
 The demographic details of all 16 participants are provided in Table \ref{table:demographics}.
+Our sample size of 16 participants is consistent with recommendations for qualitative interview studies seeking thematic saturation, where Guest et al. found that 12-15 interviews typically suffice to identify the majority of themes in relatively homogeneous populations \cite{guest2006many}.
+Our sample size enabled us to reach thematic saturation across our four research dimensions while maintaining the depth of analysis expected in qualitative inquiry.